Fast Five: Filming

 On a budget of $125 million, the shooting of Fast Five was scheduled for July and August 2010.
 Shooting had started by July 14, 2010.

 Three film units worked simultaneously.
 The main cast were required to travel to Rio at the behest of Lin, who felt it important to understand the area and its culture to give the film a good sense of place.
 Diesel agreed that it was important to shoot key scenes in Brazil, commenting "we were able to shoot where other productions might not be able to shoot because our franchise has such good street cred."

 The Rio film unit captured aerial shots of the city including Sugarloaf Mountain, Fort Copacabana, Ipanema Beach, the Dona Marta lookout point and the Christ the Redeemer statue.
 Establishing shots of the heist team members were taken as each arrived in Rio.
 Gibson was filmed arriving in character at Galeão International Airport but, when it became publicly known that a scene was being shot at the airport, the cast and crew were mobbed.
 A similar situation occurred while Ludacris was shooting a scene in which his character buys a car to drive around the city.
 A scene where the completed heist team walk down a beach was filmed in Copacabana.

-The rooftop chase across favelas was filmed in Puerto Rico, where the production could have more control over the area.
+The rooftop pursuit across favelas was filmed in Puerto Rico, where the production could have more control over the area.
 The main and second filming units began filming in and around the capital, San Juan.
 The island's mixture of tropical greenery and wide streets allowed the production to re-create the densely populated favelas of Rio while completing the larger action and external scenes without incident.
 Production designer Peter Wenham had the task of transforming Puerto Rico and Atlanta into the previously scouted Rio locations in four weeks, as the production deemed Rio unsuitable for filming many of the larger scenes.
 Wenham had to reinforce buildings to support the heavy camera equipment, and to alter the colors of more than 30 buildings in the city to make them suitable for filming.
 His team needed to alter the buildings and strew debris to make the area look disheveled and appear as a Rio favela.
 Wenham remarked that, though the development was difficult, in part due to the heat, it was "a walk in the park" compared with filming in the Rio favelas themselves.
 Wenham aimed to maintain a monochromatic color scheme for the film, with muted blacks and grays, including his choice of colors for the cars used.
 He only chose to add a multitude of colors in the favela set.
-The Teodoro Moscosco bridge connecting San Juan to neighboring Isla Verde was used to film the final showdown between Dom and Reyes, while a U.S. Navy base pier 60 miles outside San Juan stood in for the bridge for scenes involving the vault smashing cars.
-Action scenes were also filmed in the Hato Rey and Río Piedras districts of San Juan.
+The Teodoro Moscoso Bridge connecting San Juan to neighboring Isla Verde was used to film the final showdown between Dom and Reyes, while a U.S. Navy base pier 60 miles outside San Juan stood in for the bridge for scenes involving the vault smashing cars.
+Action scenes were also filmed in the Milla de Oro financial district of Hato Rey, Río Piedras and Santurce districts of San Juan.